elephantscale/es-training-new/course-outlines/Generative-AI-and-ChatGPT.md

-# Prompt Engineering, ChatGPT, and Generative Models
+# Generative AI and ChatGPT
-* (Cisco name: Generative AI and ChatGPT)
+* (Cisco catalog)

 (C) Copyright Elephant Scale

-April 13, 2023
+April 15, 2023

 ## Course Description

-* OpenAI with ChatGPT is eating the world with over a hundred million of users, and HuggingFace is the most popular library for Deep Learning, based on Transformer Neural Network, and containing inside Keras and PyTorch,
+* OpenAI with ChatGPT is eating the world with over a hundred million of users.
 * This course introduces the students to Neural Networks, OpenAI, and AI in general.
 Then it goes into ChatGPT4 and teaches how humans should use it.
 This is called prompts engineering.
 * Then it shows how to build applications on top of ChatGCP with the use of additional private company documents.
-* Finally, the students learn about the use of the HuggingFace library to evaluate and integrate ChatGCP competitors.
+* Finally, the students learn about the use of the HuggingFace library to evaluate and integrate ChatGCP alternatives.

 ## After the course, you will be able to do the following tasks